 The press and media personnel are encouraged to contact the Communications team with any requests for comments, supporting information or interviews.
-Communications will liaise with the relevant Group Manager or service spokesperson to coordinate a response.
-The enquiry is also Cc'd to the relevant:
+Communications will liaise with the relevant Corporate Manager or service spokesperson to coordinate a response.
+The enquiry and proposed response is also Cc'd to the relevant:

-- · generic department email; - Cabinet Member; - Leader of the Council (if controversial), and; - Committee Chair (if in relation to an incident or comment made at a committee meeting).
+- generic department email; - Cabinet Member; - Leader of the Council (if controversial), and; - Committee Chair (if in relation to an incident or comment made at a committee meeting).